Second charge mortgages

 Should I get a second charge mortgage?

-Pros of second charge mortgages
+The benefits of second charge mortgages is that:

 Should I get a second mortgage or remortgage?